Subscription Modal Banner

 DBS Woman's World Card: Online and overseas shopping

-A rewards credit card dedicated purely to shopping, the DBS Women’s World Card grants 10x points on online shopping (local and overseas websites), and 3x points on overseas purchases (this means in-stores transactions while in a foreign country).
+A rewards credit card dedicated purely to shopping, the DBS Woman’s World Card grants 10x points on online shopping (local and overseas websites), and 3x points on overseas purchases (this means in-stores transactions while in a foreign country).

 With the wide array of businesses and services available online these days, this credit card could be earning you serious points.
 You can earn 10 points per S$5 spent, on everything from food and grocery delivery to movie tickets and hotel bookings –– as long as the transaction is processed over the internet.